exaexa/werge/README.md

 with the usual (werge's usual) conflict markers, and you will be able to resolve them just as with the normal merging workflow.

+**Hint:** As with `spacewerge` mergetool above, it is beneficial to add a few conflict-resolving options such as `-s` to the `driver`, in order to help the automerges pass nicely.

 ### Use with `git rebase`

 The merge driver and mergetools as configured above will also automatically